web-atoms/samples/docs/xf/clr-service.md

 This method is also very slow as deep copy operation will take more time.

-Deserialization will also be slow as it will completey construct new object with all properties.
+Deserialization will also be slow as it will completely construct new object with all properties.

 ### Reference
 Keeps reference along with serialization, every property is serialized as getter/setter, upon deserialization, same object will be returned.